 5 Benefits of an MS in Project Management

 A Master of Science in Project Management will help you advance your career in five key ways.

-Experiential learning also allows students to build their communication skills, especially with the executives and project sponsors who authorize a project to move forward.
-This alone may make a master’s in project management worth it to some, as PMP certification alone will not address the nuances of interpersonal communication in the same way.
+Experiential learning also allows students to build their communication skills, especially with executives and project sponsors who authorize a project to move forward.
+This alone may make a master’s in project management worth it to some, as a PMP certification will not address the nuances of interpersonal communication in the same way.

 Today’s emerging project management trends reflect the changing nature of how organizations define and organize teams.
 “Teams may no longer be comprised of traditional resources,” Bolick says.
 “They may not be centrally located.
 They may be supported by artificial intelligence and machine learning systems.”

 This digitization of the workforce requires new competencies among project managers, as well, Bolick adds.
 As tactical and repeatable processes such as routine cost estimation are automated, these professionals will have to increasingly use their soft skills to facilitate a team’s work.
 This requires developing a unique range of abilities, including cognitive flexibility, analytical savvy, and managing resource efficiency.